Maatary/haskell-no-project/ReadMe.md

 # Overview

-This project is part of an introductory work on how to compile and use dependencies in haskell project without resorting to packaging, which falls into [my overall haskell learning journey project](https://github.com/Maatary/haskell-from-first-principles).
+This project is an introductory work on understanding  how to compile haskell code and how the fundemantal of the haskell packaging system works.
+It is part of [my overall haskell learning journey project](https://github.com/Maatary/haskell-from-first-principles).

 # Appraoch

+It starts first with explaining how a simple haskell project that does not involve any external dependencies get compiled to produce an executable, and such without resorting to the use of the haskell packaging system.

+Next, in order to start explaining the fundamental of the haskell packaging system, it showcase how to compile a haskell project that use external dependencies, yet still, without resorting to the use of the  haskell packaging ststem.

+Finally, the fundementals of the haskell packaging system is explained.

-## Compiling Haskell Sources With No External Dependencies to Produce an Executable Without Resorting to Packaging
+# Compiling Haskell Sources With No External Dependencies to Produce an Executable Without Resorting to Packaging

 Compiling the haskell sources of a project, without resorting to packaging is done as follows: